department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/Plan B Audio Plan Conversation-Guide.md

 ## Third Task: [TASK 2A] - X minutes

 **Task 2A START** Voicebot Prototype: (203) 680-8708

 **Moderator:** “We are going to do one more call to the Voicebot.
 This time the scenario is slightly different.
 You have already submitted a disability claim with the VA.
 But after putting it in you heard about the new PACT Act being passed.
 You also received a letter from the VA about the PACT Act.

 - **TECH REP Go to slide Call 3 of 3 letter show sample letter piece**

-“On the screen is a sample from an actual letter that the VA send out regarding PACT Act information.
+**Moderator:** “On the screen is a sample from an actual letter that the VA send out regarding PACT Act information.
 I’ll give you a few seconds to read over this letter.What is your understanding of that document?”

-- ** TECH REP change slide to call 3 of 4 info slide**
+- **TECH REP change slide to call 3 of 4 info slide**

 **Moderator:** We would like you to call again and to use your own words to:
 1. Inquire about the PACT Act, if you want to know more about it?